- Important Dates

 Payment Timeline

-Final Balance Payment: The remaining balance is due before or by December 1st.
+- Final Balance Payment: The remaining balance is due prior to departure of your AB, dates vary.

 Program Cost